Sunrise Corner offers explorers hundreds of kilometers of designated and maintained trails through Woodridge, Sandilands and surrounding communities.

 The Agassiz Interpretive Trail is located on Road 36 East, just off Hwy 201 between Stuartburn and Vita.
 The trail winds through aspen forest and tall grass prairie, some of the rarest ecosystem in Canada, home of many species at risk.
 It’s a great place to bird watch, so bring your camera and binoculars.
 With many rest stops and easy terrain, the Agassiz Trail is perfect to do with family or on your own.
 You can choose to walk the 1.75-kilometer round, or go through the Aspen forest on the 3-kilometer trail.

 Rat River Heritage Marsh, known locally as Ducks Unlimited, has an incredible variety of birds and wildlife to see and hear.
-It’s also the largest stretch of open water in Sunrise Corner.
+It’s also one of the largest stretches of open water in Sunrise Corner.
 A seven-kilometre multi-purpose trail threads along its banks – sightseeing, recreation and wildlife all in one place.
-Access this amazing hiking location on Road 16N off Hwy 59 in Rosa, Manitoba.
+Access this amazing hiking location on Road 16N off Hwy 59 just south of Rosa, Manitoba.

 Horseshoe Lake is a remote and beautiful location just west of Sundown, MB (turn north on Road 57 East between Menisino and Sundown).
 The forestry road leads to a historical grave site, an old dam, and the natural Horseshoe Lake.
 An easy trail to traverse with an ATV, on horseback, or on foot – bring a picnic and a friend to explore this hidden gem.